-Migratory ducks, grebes, loons and shorebirds use the Bay for re-fueling on their journeys south, or while they over-winter right here in Bay Area.
-Due to its critical importance to these birds, Richardson Bay has been designated as an Important Bird Area by Bird Life International, and the National Audubon Society.
+Migratory ducks, grebes, loons and shorebirds use the Bay while they over-winter right here in Bay Area. or for re-fueling on their journeys south.
+Unfortunately, some species of waterbirds have shown significant declines over the last 50 years, including Surf Scoter and Lesser Scaup.
+Due to its critical importance to these birds, Richardson Bay has been designated as a Globally Important Bird Area by Bird Life International and the National Audubon Society.

 Boundaries (see map above):

-Approximately 900 acres of bay waters are covered, extending from the edge of the Cove housing complex to the tip of Strawberry Point, East to Belvedere and North to Blackie’s Pasture.
+Approximately 900 acres of bay waters are covered, extending from the edge of the Cove housing complex to the southern tip of Strawberry Point, east to Belvedere and north to Blackie’s Pasture.
 The Sanctuary boundaries are marked with signs on pilings and buoys.

-No boats, including non-motorized boats such as kayaks, paddleboards, canoes or sailboats are allowed within the Sanctuary waters during this crucial season for migratory birds.
-Even a kayak paddling slowly through can flush hundreds of birds.
-We are asking for your assistance to allow these birds to rest and build the critical calories they need to continue on their long migration journeys.
+No boats, including non-motorized boats such as kayaks, paddleboards, canoes or sailboats are allowed within the Sanctuary waters during this critical season for migratory waterbirds.
+Even a single kayak paddling slowly through can flush hundreds of birds.
+We are asking for your assistance to allow these birds to rest and take in important nutrients and calories they need to improve their body conditions for breeding and to make their long migration journeys.

-Western Grebe, Clark's Grebe, Eared Grebe, Horned Grebe, American Coot, Greater Scaup, Lesser Scaup, Bufflehead, Ruddy Duck, Surf Scoter.
+Common Loon, Red-throated Loon, Western Grebe, Clark's Grebe, Eared Grebe, Horned Grebe, American Coot, Greater Scaup, Lesser Scaup, Bufflehead, Common Goldeneye, Ruddy Duck, Red-breasted Merganser, Surf Scoter.